Safe Congregation Policy

 Prevention through Awareness

-Individuals who have been convicted of, are under current indictment for, or self disclose any act of sexual misconduct involving a child or child abuse are precluded from participation in the RE program and other children or youth church activities.
+Individuals who have been convicted of, are under current indictment for, or self disclose any act of sexual misconduct involving a child/youth or child abuse are precluded from participation in the RE program and any other activities specifically for children and youth.

-We encourage any congregant who has been convicted of, is under current indictment for, or has been involved in any act of sexual misconduct involving a child or of child abuse to make him or herself known to the minister, DLRE, or any member of the Board of Trustees.
-Other members or friends of the congregation, including the minister and DLRE, who become aware of such information, must report this to a member of the Board of Trustees.
-Any person receiving such information should inform the person that the information will be shared with the Board and with a Response Team that the Board will then form to decide how to handle the situation.
+We encourage any congregant who has been convicted of, is under current indictment for, or has been involved in any act of sexual misconduct involving a child/youth or of child abuse to make him or herself known to the minister, DLRE, or any member of the board.
+Other members or friends of the congregation, including the minister and DLRE, who become aware of such information, must report this to a member of the board.
+Any person receiving such information should inform the person that the information will be shared with the board and with a Response Team that the board may then form to decide how to handle the situation.

 Reporting and Response